DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 ### Lou Caffagni[^1]

-*'*The \'collective imbecile\' is not, indeed, the mere sum of a certain number of individual imbeciles.
-It is, on the contrary, a collectivity of people of normal or even superior intelligence that come together, driven by a common desire to stupefy themselves and each other.
-Whether the desire is conscious, or unconscious is not important.*'*
+> *'The \'collective imbecile\' is not, indeed, the mere sum of a certain
+> number of individual imbeciles.
+It is, on the contrary, a collectivity
+> of people of normal or even superior intelligence that come together,
+> driven by a common desire to stupefy themselves and each other.
+Whether
+> the desire is conscious, or unconscious is not important.*' <br/>

--- Olavo de Carvalho[^2]
+> -- Olavo de Carvalho[^2]
+>

-*'Olavo is right'*
+> *'Olavo is right'* <br/>

--- Bolsonarist catchphrase
+> -- Bolsonarist catchphrase

 Jair Bolsonaro was elected in 2018 and since then, he has been spreading conspiracy theories against the electoral system in Brazil thus